 Optional modules for the Specialism in Research Methods

 To claim your specialism in Research Methods you will choose 90CATS worth of modules (including a 30CATS dissertation) in this specialist area.
-The options currently available for the Research Methods specialism for the 2017/18 year are listed below and are indicative of the type of module list which will be available in future years.
+The options currently available for the 2017/18 year which could be chosen for the Research Methods specialism are listed below and are indicative of the type of module list which will be available in future years.

-- Introduction to Quantitative Methods for the Social Sciences II (15CATS)
+- Introduction to Quantitative Methods in Social Sciences 2 (15CATS)